KeMaSF/Kaggle_competition/README.md

 ![alt text](https://github.com/KeMaSF/Kaggle_competition/blob/main/Optimization.jpg)

 To solve this problem, we resort to the "scipy" library, details are shown in the "optimization.py" file.
+After solving this optimization problem, we can see to maximize the score for a single essay, the score has to be 9, 9, 0.

 ## Step 2: LLM Prompt